 By live streaming your church services, members are always able to attend, even if they’re sick, traveling for work or staying home with their new child.

 Of course, live streaming also gives you a chance to increase your online membership as well.
-The good news is it’s cost effective and allows you to reach for more people.
+The good news is it’s cost-effective and allows you to reach more people.

 Things To Keep In Mind

 Before you start live streaming your church services, you should think about costs, how participants feel and whether live streaming is even right for your church.

 The cost varies greatly and the good news is it doesn’t cost much at all to get started.
 We’ll cover more on costs later.